Mexico Invest Free shortlist

 Full profile: Mérida Area Guide.
 Compare coast: Mérida vs Riviera Maya.

-Rent and vacancy dynamics industrial investors track
+What should buyers verify on rent and vacancy dynamics industrial investors tra?

 Industrial underwriting centers on availability rates, gross absorption, and rent escalations, not ADR and occupancy.
 Prime northern corridors reported 1.5–3.2% vacancy in tight submarkets through 2024–2026 per industry estimates, well below frictional vacancy.
 Speculative construction responds, but 18–30 month lead times for fully serviced parks mean today’s FDI announcement becomes 2028 rent roll, timing matters.